Orange-OpenSource/ouds-android/CONTRIBUTING.md

-# Contributing to Orange Unified Design System Android
+# Contributing to OUDS Android

-Looking to contribute something to Orange Unified Design System Android? **Here's how you can help.**
+Looking to contribute something to OUDS Android? **Here's how you can help.**

 Please take a moment to review this document in order to make the contribution process easy for everyone involved.